for market systems approachesVisit the evidence map

-Recent research by BEAM Exchange seeks to understand theoretical perspectives on how market systems approaches can contribute to inclusive economic development through systemic change.
-Three main insights emerged:
+Recent research by The BEAM Exchange seeks to understand theoretical perspectives on how market systems approaches can contribute to inclusive economic development through systemic change.
+It produced three main insights.

 - Economies are evolving systems, building on the mechanisms of variety creation, selection and amplification.

-- Both, current economic performance, including aspects like the inclusiveness of growth and economic evolution, are shaped by the ability of a society to explore different options for institutional arrangements and adjust them over time.
+- Current economic performance, including aspects like the inclusiveness of growth and economic evolution, are shaped by the ability of a society to explore different options for institutional arrangements and adjust them over time.

 - This process of evolution is complex.
 While some aspects can be designed and managed, others need to be explored through a process of learning and adjustment.